jbcodeforce/spark-studies/docs/dev-on-spark.md

 Running the code in Eclipse uses Spark jar files, so there is no connection to remote cluster.

-See also [the explanations](http://jbcodeforce.github.io/spark-studies/#using-docker-compose) to run it with docker compose.
+See also [those explanations](http://jbcodeforce.github.io/spark-studies/#using-docker-compose) to run it with docker compose.

 ### First streaming program

+Print tweets from twitter.
+You need a twitter account and API access.

 ```scala
 object PrintTweets {